When someone has an egg allergy, the body's immune

 In the past, anyone with an egg allergy needed to talk to a doctor about whether

-If you're worried, you can get the flu shot in a doctor's office, where the health
+If you're worried, your child can get the flu shot in a doctor's office, where